(POSTCARD DEPARTMENT OF JUDNICK.COM)

 "K4HMW" Borinquen Field QSL card with large patriotic eagle design in red, mailed at San Juan 1941 by operator Johnny D'Andriole (serving with the 5th Reconnaissance Squadron of the US Army Air Corps), small bends at the corners, light toning near the top front edge. $2.00 pgm(a)

 "K5AM" Fort de Lesseps QSL card mailed SEP 15 1938 (clear Cristobal cancel ties 1-c Canal Zone stamp with selvedge) to Philadelphia by Cpl.
 Haskell (Signal Platoon, Atl.
 Sec., US Signal Corps), bottom corner crease, a few tiny speckles of cancel ink on front.
 The fort, part of the Regular Army's First Coastal Artillery, guarded the Atlantic terminus of the Panama Canal.
 The only card of any kind we have ever seen from this fort in anyone's stock.
-Rare. $25.00 cgm(a)-c
+Rare.
+Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 cgm(a)-c

 "K5AO" Flamenco Island / Fort Grant QSL card mailed with 1-c Canal Zone stamp (clear SEP 10 1935 Balboa cancel) to Philadelphia by Ferdinand J. Sugar (4th Coastal Artillery, US Army), 2 pinholes, 3 corners creased (one multiply), other edge wear is minor.
 The fort guarded the southern end of the Panama Canal, and the island is now controlled by Panama.
-SALE IN PROGRESS cgmp
+Sold but front side still available for scholarly study & research as an enlarged (about 771% of original print area) & enhanced 200-dpi scan in .jpg format. $2.00 cgmp

 "KA3MNP" QSL post card mailed there 1989 by operator Joseph W. Reichenbach, large Armored Force Amateur Radio Net logo (he was in the 7th Armored Group), traces of cancel ink on front do not detract from an overall fresh appearance. $2.00 p(p)m(a)